Religion in Brazil: Orthodoxy

 The Eastern Orthodox Church is also present in Brazil.
 The Orthodox Metropolitan Cathedral, located in São Paulo, is the See of the Archdiocese of the Greek Orthodox Church of Antioch in São Paulo.
 It is an example of Byzantine architecture that can be appreciated in South America.
 Its construction, which began in the 1940s, was inspired by the Basilica of Hagia Sophia of Istanbul and was inaugurated in January 1954.
 According to IBGE, there were 131,571 Orthodox Christians in Brazil.
+There are also Oriental Orthodox communities in Brazil.

 Jehovah's Witnesses

 In 2022, according to the denomination, Brazil had 909,879 Jehovah's Witnesses with 12,439 congregations and a ratio of 1 Witness to 238 residents.
 However, the 2010 census reported nearly 1.4 million people listed themselves as members.